 Most previous studies of cross-infection with P. aeruginosa (PA) among patients with CF in the UK suggested that it is a rare occurrence.
 However, two recent UK reports of highly transmissible strains of PA in patients in regional centres in Liverpool (Cheng et al, 1996 above) and Manchester (Jones et al, 2001 above) raised questions as to the extent of the problem.

 These reports prompted the UK CF Trust to fund this nationwide survey to establish the distribution of PA genotypes among these patients.
+The study was carried out by Fiona Scott and Dr Ty Pitt (fig 26) of the Laboratory of HealthCare Associated Infection, Specialist and Reference Microbiology Division, Health Protection Agency, 61 Colindale Avenue, London.
 Isolates of PA were requested from over 120 hospitals in England and Wales and a sample size of approximately 20% of the CF patient population in each centre was recommended.
 In total, 1225 isolates were received from 31 centres (range 1 to 330).
 Single patient isolates were typed by SpeI macrorestriction and PFGE.
 A panel of strains of the common genotypes including representatives of reported transmissible strains was assembled and further characterized by fluorescent amplified fragment length polymorphism (FAFLP) genotyping.

 The important findings were as follows:-